telerik/teststudio-docs/docs/automated-tests/troubleshooting/handle-dynamic-attributes.md

 ![Search by image](/img/automated-tests/troubleshooting/handle-dynamic-attributes/5ImageSearch.png)

-The image is, by default, used as a __backup search criteria__, if the element find logic fails.
-In such case the test will be marked as passed and the only evidence that the element was found by using its image, is <a href="/automated-tests/test-results/analyze-quick-run-results#successful-test-run-with-warnings" target="_blank">a warning in the execution log</a>.
+The image is, by default, used as __backup search criteria__ if the element find logic fails.
+In such case, the test will be marked as passed, and the only evidence that the element was found by using its image, is <a href="/automated-tests/test-results/analyze-quick-run-results#successful-test-run-with-warnings" target="_blank">a warning in the execution log</a>.

 > __Note__
 ><br>